muyue-jpg/-Innovation-and-Entrepreneurship/README.md

 3.implement length extension attack for SM3, SHA256, etc.

 4.report on the application of this deduce technique in Ethereum with ECDSA （Deduce public key from signature）
+Project: impl sm2 with RFC6979

+5.Project: forge a signature to pretend that you are Satoshi （ECDSA）

+6.Project: Implement the above ECMH scheme

+7.Project: verify the above pitfalls with proof-of-concept code（Signatures pitfalls summary）